-We have a passionate vision about what the Fire & Rescue Service should be in the future; yes it will continue to deliver an efficient and effective emergency response to calls for assistance at fires and other emergencies, it will enforce all its legal obligations, It will maintain a world leading community safety programme to reduce risk and it will co-respond to medical emergencies but in addition, the Service will continue to enable and support volunteers to work locally for the benefit of the community and the fire station will become the glue that binds our local people together to form safer stronger healthier communities.
+We have a passionate vision about what the Fire & Rescue Service should be in the future; yes it will continue to deliver an efficient and effective emergency response to calls for assistance at fires and other emergencies, it will enforce all its legal obligations.
+It will maintain a world leading community safety programme to reduce risk and it will co-respond to medical emergencies, in addition the Service will continue to enable and support volunteers to work locally for the benefit of the community and our fire stations will become the glue that binds our local people together to form safer stronger healthier communities.